-Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 9.8 Assurance and effective accountability - ensuring that recommendations for corrective action made by external audit are acted upon 9.8.1 - External audit / regulatory reports 9.9 Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon 9.9.1 Internal audit service The annual Internal Audit Plan was approved by the Governance & Audit Committee on 17 th March 2023.
+Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 9.8 Assurance and effective accountability - ensuring that recommendations for corrective action made by external audit are acted upon 9.8.1 - External audit / regulatory reports 9.9 Ensuring an effective internal audit service with direct access to members is in place which provides assurance with regard to governance arrangements and recommendations are acted upon 9.9.1 Internal audit service The annual Internal Audit Plan was approved by the Governance & Audit Committee on 17 th March 2023.
 Members approved the revised Internal Audit Charter in September 2022.
 The Governance & Audit Committee received quarterly updates of progress against the Internal Audit Plan and details of any factors affecting achievement of the plan.
 Members were provided with the assurance rating of each completed audit.
 All recommendations made by auditors were accepted by the service managers and implementation will be confirmed during the post audit review process.
 Compliance with CIPFA's Statement on the Role of the Head of internal Audit (2019).
 None identified

-Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability Behaviours and actions that demonstrate good governance in practice I systems documents I - Assurance of arrandements in hisce - I - 33 Suggested improvement / action Compliance with Public Sector Internal Audit Standards.
+Principle G: Implementing good practices in transparency, reporting, and audit to deliver effective accountability Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action Compliance with Public Sector Internal Audit Standards.
 9.10 Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations See section 9.8.1 - External and regulatory reports 9.11 Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement See section 8.12.1 - Annual Governance Statement 9.12 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met See section 2.4.2 - Governance arrangements are in place for each partnership we are involved in.